aksommerville/fullmoon/README.md

 - - [ ] We are likely to breach the size limit for Pico and Tiny.
 What can we do to reduce size?
 - - [ ] Cosmetic feedback for animation spell.
 Grow flowers or something?
 - [ ] Second pass populating the world
+- - [ ] swamp: First half needs some hazards or puzzles
 - [ ] Before releasing for Thumby, validate FMN_PASSWORD_SEQUENCE hard.
 Is it possible to violate sequence?
 - [ ] Audio
+- - [ ] songcvt: loop point
+- - [x] Condense delays
+- - [x] Trim for the Logic bug
+- - [ ] Configurable waves for minisyni
+- - [ ] minisyni foley
+- - [ ] Why are some notes so much louder than others?
 - - [ ] Low quality synth suitable for Tiny
 - - [ ] Higher quality synth for PCs?
 - - [ ] WebAudio